ExCL-Docs/excl-user-docs/system-overview/affirmed.md

 Affirmed is one of our triple crown servers (named after Triple Crown winners).
 These are highly capable large memory servers

+It currently runs Ubuntu 22.04.

+## Specialized hardware

+  - BlueField-2 DPU connected to 100Gb Infiniband Network
+     - Can also be connected to 10Gb ethernet network
+     - used to investigate properties and usage of the NVidia BlueField-2 card (ConnectX-6 VPI with DPU).

 ## All Triple Crown Servers